ChrisSantosLang/redscience/docs/source/usecases.rst

    opponents and events for which the player under investigation consistently performs worse than do other players of the same skill-level.
 #.
 To understand a vulnerability, look at the favoritism stats of the expoiter to
    find other victims who get exploited in the same way.
-What do the victims have in common (e.g. risk-aversion? risk-proclivity?)
+Profile the victims as a group to identify common traits (e.g. risk-aversion? risk-proclivity?)
 #.
 To map the domain of "safety", browse the **Favoritism Tab** to find events in
    which no vulnerability manifests.
 What do such events have in common (and what real-world situations share that commonality)?
 #.
-To find ways to extend safety (for humans), have the player under investigation play
+(For humans) to find ways to extend safety, have the player under investigation play
-   unsafe events using the top players as :doc:`tools <playerfactory>`.
+   unsafe events using the top AI as :doc:`tools <playerfactory>`.
 Which forms of tool use neutralize the handicap (i.e. review, debate, or delegation)?
 In other words, how much agency can one preserve without also preserving the vulnerability?
-Some examples of real-world tools used to neutralize biases include consultants/advisors, juries, and the algorithms encoded in scripture, law, and business processes.
+In the real world, tools used in the same way as AI here include consultants/advisors, juries, the algorithms encoded in scripture, law, and business processes (etc).
    Experimenting with vulnerabilites in redscience may help us minimize loss of agency to such tools.